ItharDev/RPG-Viewer-Client/README.md

 To place a light source, open the [Configuration Panel](#the-gms-configuration-panel), select the **Create** Tool from the Lighting section, choose a point and press `Left Shift + Click` to assign a light.
 You'll be able to fine-tune how it behaves, from color and intensity to range and effect.

-Each light has two light sources, allowing you to create a blend between the colors and effects to create unique effects.
+Each light has two light sources, allowing you to create a blend between the colors to create unique effects.
 Here are the main options for each light source:

 - **Enabled**: Toggles the light on or off.
 - **Direction**: Controls the direction in degrees where the light source points at. **Positive** values rotate the source **counter-clockwise** and **negative** rotates it **clockwise**.